 If you’re not on the electoral roll, you might be surprised to hear it could affect whether or not you’re accepted for car finance.

 The electoral roll – also known as the electoral register – is a list of all the names and addresses of people registered to vote in the UK and Northern Ireland.
-When you register to vote, your name, address and electoral number is logged in the electoral roll.
+When you register to vote, your name, address and the electoral number is logged in the electoral roll.

 The main reason for the electoral roll is to make sure only people who are eligible to vote can do so, but it’s also used for other reasons, including credit applications, such as car finance.